isomerpages/moe-dunearnsec/_students/Character Citizenship Edn(CCE)/Sexuality Education.md

 on 1 April 2025, the programme would now be managed by CDA's Training and Education Division instead of HPB. <em>eTeens</em> is conducted in two segments – a mass talk segment and a classroom-based programme.
-The desired outcome of the eTeens programme is that students are empowered to make wise, informed and sensible decisions.</p>
+The desired outcome of the <em>eTeens </em>programme is that students are empowered to make wise, informed and sensible decisions to protect themselves from sexually transmitted infectious diseases.</p>
 <p>9.
 Students are taught skills such as decision-making, assertiveness and
 negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their